 Morning forest hike to visit the spectacular Phnom Bakheng Temple and the huge jungle-clad ruin of Preah Khan.
 Enormous roots and screeching parakeets make this atmospheric temple one of everyone’s favourites.
-After a midday break, we continue with a short walk to Ta Keo via the remote and rarely visited Ta Nei Temple.
-Ta Prom – the famous ‘Tomb Raider’ Temple – maintains our jungle theme & concludes the day’s visit.
+After a midday break, we continue with a short forest hike to Ta Keo via the remote and rarely visited Ta Nei Temple.
+Ta Prom – the famous ‘Tomb Raider’ Temple – keeps to the jungle theme and concludes our day’s visit.

 Overnight: Siem Reap Transport: Minibus, Walk, Meals: B,

 Day 6 - Beng Melea - a remote temple

-Morning trip to one of the more remote yet most impressive Angkor temple sites – the truly spectacular Beng Melea – a huge, crumbling, creeper-covered temple complex, lying to the west of Siem Reap.
-Return to our hotel by way of an optional visit to the unusual Apopo, rat de-mining centre with an afternoon at leisure to relax by the pool, perhaps visit the National Museum or even take an optional Khmer cookery lesson?
+Morning trip to one of the more remote yet most impressive Angkor sites – the truly spectacular Beng Melea – a huge, crumbling, creeper-covered temple, lying to the west of Siem Reap.
+Return to our hotel by way of an optional visit to the unusual Apopo, giant rat de-mining centre with an afternoon at leisure to relax by the pool or perhaps visit the excellent National Museum.

 Overnight: Siem Reap Transport: Minibus, Walk, Meals: B, D,

 Day 7 - Siem Reap to Battambang - a spectacular river journey

 Spectacular boat journey across the Tonle Sap Lake, past the flooded forest and Prek Toal Bird Sanctuary and on down the Sangkar River with its unique, floating, fishing villages to the town of Battambang.
 Stop-offs on the way include the Prek Toal community water hyacinth weaving project.

 If water levels are too low during the dry season, a part of today's trip may be by road.

 Overnight: Battambang Transport: Boat, Tuk Tuk, Meals: B, L, D,

 Day 8 - Battambang - Village life and cottage industries

-Morning guided tour of one of the surrounding villages to discover some of the traditional cottage industries and local handicrafts.
-(Choice of bicycle or tuk-tuk for the less energetic.)
-The afternoon is at leisure to explore the friendly provincial town, chill out by the pool or head back into the countryside to visit the area’s famous bat caves of Phnom Sampeu.
+Morning guided tour by tuk-tuk of the surrounding villages to discover some of the traditional cottage industries and local handicrafts.
+An afternoon at leisure allows time to further explore the friendly provincial town, chill out by the pool or head back into the countryside to visit the area’s famous bat caves of Phnom Sampeu.